 • demonstrate regular, ongoing live concert programming that is delivered to professional performance standards before a paying audience;

-• exhibit good governance, administrative structure and financial management.
+• exhibit good governance, a strong administrative structure and sound financial management.

 The Proposal Package